GiuseppeDeininger/checkers/README.md

 - Black checkers play first
 - Regular checker can only move forward and one slot per time
 - Regular checkers can only make forward captures
-- When reaching the furthes row, the checker turns into a king
+- When reaching the furthest row, the checker turns into a king
 - The king can move as many slots as desired, both backwards and forward
 - The king can capture checkers over any diagonal line, as long as it lands on an empty slot and captures a single checker per time without going over an ally
 - It is possible to make multiple jumps to capture multiple checkers, as long as the moving limitations are respected